lingnath/Loan-Default-Prediction-for-Small-Businesses/README.md

 4. The best performing model will be dissected to interpret what the model is doing and which factors are significant in predicting loan defaults.

 # Setup
 The "Loan Default Predictions.ipynb" file was initially run in Python 3.8.8.
 However, Python 3.8 is already obsolete when I checked on April 9, 2025.
-So we will use Python 3.10.
-In this folder is a requirements.txt file, which contains all the libraries needed.
+So we will use Python 3.10. setup.sh downloads the necessary Python packages, gets a virtual environment set up, and runs the jupyter notebook. requirements.txt consists all the Python packages that are needed in this project.
+The instructions are provided below.

-Run the following in your command line:
-1. sudo apt-get update
-3. sudo apt-get install python3.10 -y
-4. sudo apt-get install pip -y
-5. sudo apt install python3.10-venv
-6. python3 -m venv venv
-7. source venv/bin/activate
-8. pip install -r requirements.txt
-9. pip install notebook==7.4.0
-10. jupyter notebook
+1. Use a linux Ubuntu environment
+1. Run setup.sh
-11. Once you run "jupyter notebook", click on the link provided in the terminal.
+2. In the terminal, click on the link provided.
 You will see the Jupyter notebook UI in port 8888.

 You should now be able to run the jupyter notebook